mozilla/learning-networks/clubs/events-women-girls-guide/content.md

 What is unconscious bias?

 * Your mind makes 50,000 “fast” associations per one “slow” association
-* It bases these on information it has been passively collecting for your whole life
+* It bases these on information it has been passively collecting your whole life
 * The unconscious mind is powerful and may surprise you
-* We do not control unconscious bias but we do control conscious action so this is an opportunity to get rid of guilt and blame but take responsibility for change.
+* We do not control unconscious bias but we do control conscious action, so this is an opportunity to get rid of guilt and blame but take responsibility for change.

 Test your unconcious bias by going to implicit.harvard.edu Select your language and click go (sign in as guest).
 Select the Gender-Career IAT test.